Chicago metro

 Tesla Insurance is not available in Illinois

 Tesla's direct insurance product doesn't operate in Illinois.
 That removes one of the cheapest options most coastal Tesla owners rely on — making carrier shopping more important here, not less.
+New York is in the same boat, and the practical implication is the same: shop more carriers, lean on agent-led bundles, and consider whether the agent-advocate model fits your situation — see when a Tesla owner needs an agent.

 Most Chicago Tesla drivers are mispriced